SMBC Aviation Capital challenges NCLT order protecting Go First from recovery by lessors | Business

 - India

-One of the aircraft lessors of Go First Airlines, SMBC Aviation Capital, moved the National Company Law Tribunal (NCLT) on Thursday challenging its order, which admitted the budget airlines' insolvency process and protects it from creditors and lessors.
-The NCLT will have the hearing today.
+One of the aircraft lessors of Go First Airlines, SMBC Aviation Capital, moved the National Company Law Appellate Tribunal (NCLAT) on Thursday challenging the National Company Law Tribunal (NCLT)'s order, which admitted the budget airlines' insolvency process and protects it from creditors and lessors.
+The NCLAT will have the hearing today.
 On Wednesday, the NCLT admitted Go First's plea for voluntary insolvency and admitted for the initiation of Corporate Insolvency Resolution Process (CIRP) proceedings.
-NCLT has granted Go First protection under moratorium from recovery by lessors and lenders.
+NCLT has granted Go First protection under a moratorium from recovery by lessors and lenders.

 The budget airline had also cancelled all the flights' operations till May 19 due to operational reasons, "Go First flights until 19th May 2023 are cancelled.
 We apologise for the inconvenience caused and request customers."
 US-based jet manufacturers Pratt and Whitney has defended itself against the budget airline's claim that P&W is responsible for the financial condition and bankruptcy.